MrFriendCS/MrFriendCS.github.io/README.md

 ##### Selection

-Decide if code is run or not.
+Code is run if the comparison is `True`.

 ``` python
 age = 16